-In March 2021, the Company entered into a sales agreement (the "Sales Agreement") with SVB Securities LLC and Cantor Fitzgerald & Co. (the "Sales Agents") pursuant to which it may offer and sell up to \$75.0 million of the Company's common stock, from time to time, in "at-the-market" offerings (the "ATM Facility").
+In March 2021, the Company entered into a sales agreement (as amended, the "Sales Agreement") with SVB Securities LLC and Cantor Fitzgerald & Co. (the "Sales Agents") pursuant to which it may offer and sell up to \$75.0 million of the Company's common stock, from time to time, in "at-the-market" offerings (the "ATM Facility").
 The Sales Agents are entitled to compensation at a commission equal to 3.0% of the aggregate gross sales price per share sold under the Sales Agreement.

-During the three months ending March 31, 2023, the Company received aggregate proceeds of \$13.4 million, net of commissions, from sales of 968,000 shares of its common stock pursuant to the ATM Facility.
+During the three months ended March 31, 2023, the Company received aggregate proceeds of \$13.4 million, net of commissions, from sales of 968,000 shares of its common stock pursuant to the ATM Facility.

-On February 15, 2023, the Company entered into Amendment No. 1 to the Sales Agreement with the Sales Agents, pursuant to which the Company may offer and sell up to \$150.0 million of its common stock, from time to time, through the ATM Facility.
+On February 15, 2023, the Company entered into Amendment No. 1 to the Sales Agreement with the Sales Agents, pursuant to which the Company may offer and sell up to \$150.0 million of its common stock, from time to time, through the ATM Facility at a commission of up to 3.0% of the aggregate gross sales price per share sold under the Sales Agreement.